-The Company closed the year operating 70 stores: 18 Jeronymo coffee shops, 27 Hussel confectioner's (including three "Giro by Hussel" kiosks) and 30 Olá ice cream parlors, five of which are franchised stores.
+The Company closed the year operating 70 stores: 18 Jeronymo coffee shops, 27 Hussel confectioner's (including three "Giro by Hussel" kiosks) and 30 Olá ice cream parlours, five of which are franchised stores.

 4.5.
-AGRO BUSINESS
+Agro Business

 4.5.1.
-JERÓNIMO MARTINS AGRO-ALIMENTAR (JMA)
+Jerónimo Martins Agro-Alimentar (JMA)

-The year of 2015 was an historic landmark for JMA as it was its first year in operation with the launch of the first two business areas: the Dairy Products factory in Portalegre and the Angus Beef Cattle Fattening Unit in Manhente, Barcelos.
+2015 was an historic landmark for JMA as it was its first year in operation with the launch of the first two business areas: the Dairy Products factory in Portalegre and the Angus Beef Cattle Fattening Unit in Manhente, Barcelos.

-On June $1^{\rm st}$, the formal conveyance of Cooperativa Serraleite's factory was completed, in a process whereby 50 employees from Cooperativa were integrated into the management of Jerónimo Martins Lacticínios de Portugal and which resulted in this new unit adapting to the work processes of the Jerónimo Martins Group.
+On June 1st, the formal conveyance of Cooperativa Serraleite's factory was completed, in a process whereby 50 employees from Cooperativa were integrated into the management of Jerónimo Martins Lacticínios de Portugal and which resulted in this new unit adapting to the work processes of the Jerónimo Martins Group.

-In October, we began fattening Angus Beef Cattle in our first unit, which has the capacity for 1,000 animals, supported by a team that is in a permanent working relationship with the corporate structures of the Group and the different Companies, and that is supported by a vast network of knowledge present in institutions from the Portuguese and international Scientific and Technological System.
+In October, we began fattening Angus Beef Cattle in our first unit, which has the capacity for 1,000 animals, supported by a team that is, in a permanent working relationship with the corporate structures of the Group and the different Companies, and that is supported by a vast network of knowledge present in institutions from the Portuguese and international Scientific and Technological System.